spacebanana420/tofu/README.md

 # Tofu

-Tofu is a barebones scripting language for people who have use-cases for using shell scripts but don't like their syntax, features, size or platform dependance.
+Tofu is a barebones scripting language for people who have use-cases for using small, simple scripts but don't like their syntax, features, complexity or platform dependance.
 Tofu is platform-agnostic (except for the commands you run) and the language specification is very small.

 ## Running Tofu

-You can download the latest version of Tofu [here](https://github.com/spacebanana420/tofu/releases)
+You can download the latest version of Tofu **[here](https://github.com/spacebanana420/tofu/releases)**

 Tofu's official implementation is an interpreter written in Scala.
 To run said interpreter, all you need is:

-* Scala 3 or Java 8 or higher
+* Java 8 or higher, or Scala 3

 I also distribute x86_64 binaries for Linux, so if you happen to use a Linux system with this CPU architecture, you don't need Java or Scala.